 Where to Shop in Middleburg

 The shopping scene in Middleburg is vibrant, bustling and full of unique shops designed to let you enjoy enjoy a unique shopping trip in the heart of America’s Hunt Country.
+The Brick & Mortar Mercantile is a delightful place for a wine tasting and gift shopping while the beautiful Creme de la Creme nearby is a step over the shop’s threshold into a Provencal dream.
 When visiting Mystique Jewelers, be sure to ask to see the Mazza collection.
 The passion for Liz, the owner and design force behind Mystique, is to design the most beautiful and unique jewelry for her customers.
 Their designers will listen to your needs, then sketch and create your dream piece, making a sentimental and keepsake gift.For the gentlemen, consider making a trip to Highcliffe Clothiers during your Weekend Visit to Middleburg.
 The sartorial savants of this luxury haberdashery offer unmatched services such as custom clothing and tailoring.
 Highcliffe individually caters to the subtle differences in the bodies of their customers and expertly attends to those areas.
 The result is a perfectly fit garment designed from the finest elegant fabrics.

 Once you’ve exhausted your fashion shopping, turn to Creme de la Creme for luxury home goods that will be sure to satisfy the modern Francophile.
 Brimming with an elegant selection of tableware, linens, gifts, and unique furniture pieces, there is something for everyone at Creme de la Creme.
 And not only are their selections elegant and beautiful; they are also inspired by the owner’s passion for the Mediterranean, combining French and Italian styles with a tasteful eye.